EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 Other.jl
 ```

 It works!
 The output is weird but we do get something here.
 For each file change, we get three messages here.
-After being puzzled for hours with how Julia implements this file watching I decided to just don't mind it and add the throttling to make it work for my testing needs.
-Idea is that the throttling will only run the suite once per each of those triples.
+After being puzzled for hours with how Julia implements this file watching I decided to just not mind it and add the throttling to make it work for my testing needs.
+The idea is that the throttling will only run the suite once per each of those triples.

 Fortunately, the `Flux` package comes with the `throttle` function that we can reuse: